81 Years Young

-The Heritage Chorale celebrates its 80th season in 2016-2017.
-Originally named the Framingham Choral Society, the Chorale was founded in the fall of 1937 by a small group of Framingham residents on a budget of $62!
-Except for a brief time during World War II, the Chorale has rehearsed and performed in Framingham and nearby communities ever since.
-The size of the Chorale has fluctuated from a group of 40 to our present membership of about 100.
-Though much has changed over the past eight decades, our resolve to enrich ourselves and the community with song remains strong.
+The Heritage Chorale celebrates its 81st season in 2017-2018.
+Originally named the Framingham Choral Society, the Chorale was founded in the fall of 1937 by a small group of Framingham residents on a budget of just $62!
+Ever since, except for a brief time during World War II, the Chorale has rehearsed and performed in Framingham and nearby communities.
+The size of the Chorale has fluctuated from 40 to a 100 singers.
+Though much has changed over the past 81 years, our resolve to share music of the highest quality with each other and our communities hasn't wavered.

 During its long history, the Chorale has performed a wide range of both classical and contemporary choral works.
 In its earliest seasons, annual productions of the Messiah were performed to sell-out audiences.
-Most recently, the Chorale has performed works of contemporary composers Daniel Pinkham, Morten Lauridsen, and Randall Thompson, as well as Mozart, Haydn, and Brahms.
+Most recently, the Chorale has presented works of contemporary composers Daniel Pinkham, Morten Lauridsen, and Randall Thompson, as well as the magnificent music of Mendelssohn, Mozart, Haydn, and Brahms.

-In February, 1988, the Chorale added a Pops-style concert to its season.
-We have delighted in presenting lighter musical fare, often designed around themes and with popular pieces from opera, movies, and musical theater.
+In February, 1988, the Chorale began an annual production of lighter musical fare – a Pops-style program – often designed around themes and with popular pieces from opera, movies, and musical theater.

 In 2015, the Chorale collaborated with Monroe Crossing, one of America's finest Bluegrass bands, to present The World Beloved: A Bluegrass Mass by Carol Barnett.
 Later in the same year, the Chorale presented Rutter’s rarely-heard Mass of the Children in collaboration with VOICES Boston, the superb children’s chorus that frequently performs with the Boston Symphony Orchestra.
 Our Shakespeare and Friends program in 2016 was a collaboration with the Handel and Haydn Society’s Young Women’s Chorus (YWC), directed by Alyson Greer.
 The Chorale also has collaborated with area symphonic groups to perform major works, including Mahler’s Symphony No. 2 and Brahms’ A German Requiem with the New Philharmonia Orchestra, Beethoven’s 9th Symphony with the Wellesley Symphony Orchestra, and Mendelssohn's Lobgesang with the Boston College Symphony Orchestra.